ethcatherders/EIPIP/All EIPIP Meetings/Meeting 011.md

 Yeah, I would agree.

 **Pooja Ranjan**
-I'm not too sure how much value it would add if it is not something that is going to be commented.
+I'm not too sure how much value it would add if it is not something that is going to be common.
 And in most of the EIPs, we can probably go ahead and explain that term in one of the summary sections or somewhere else in the EIP itself.
 But adding this as a mandatory section for every EIP that is something I'm not sure about, but it doesn't hurt to have something additional as well.

 **Edson Ayllon**
 So I think it's good as an optional section.
 I don't think that it needs to be mandatory for every single EIP.